NFDI4BIOIMAGE/training/_sources/content_types/document.md

 A structured beginner to intermediate-level course in image analysis using Fiji, developed for ABIC 2024.
 It includes a video lecture playlist, course documentation, and participant image files.

-Tags: Bioimage Analysis, Image Processing, Teaching Resource, Imagej
+Tags: Bioimage Analysis, Image Processing, Teaching Resource, Imagej, Exclude From Dalia

 Content type: Workshop, Video, Document